ray-project/ray/doc/source/ray-air/tuner.rst

 Basic usage
 -----------

-Assuming you already have your own Trainer, this is how the Ray Tune API works in a nutshell:
+Suppose that you already have your Ray AIR Trainer at hand.
+You have fitted it and obtained a model and training results.
+Below, we demonstrate how you can plug in your existing Trainer into a Tuner.

 .. literalinclude:: doc_code/tuner.py
     :language: python